 Add almond flour, cocoa powder, xanthan gum, salt and baking soda to a medium bowl.
 Whisk until thoroughly combined and set aside.

-Begin to cream butter in a large bowl with an electric mixer, 1-2 minutes.
-Add in sweetener and continue to beat until thoroughly mixed and much of the sweetener has dissolved (3-5 minutes).
+Cream butter in a large bowl with an electric mixer, 1 minute.
+Add in sweetener and continue to beat until light and fluffy, about 8 minutes.

 With your mixer on low, add in half of your flour mixture- mixing until just incorporated.
 Mix in the rest.

-Wrap cookie dough with cling film (saran wrap) and refrigerate for 1 hour (or overnight).
+Wrap cookie dough with plastic wrap and refrigerate for 1 hour (or overnight).

 Preheat oven to 350°F/180°C and line a baking tray with parchment paper.